solid-sinusoid/gym-gz/docs/sphinx/info/faq.rst

 If your Python application imports both ``scenario`` and ``tensorflow``, you might experience segfaults with no error messages.
 Likely the problem is the `protobuf <https://github.com/protocolbuffers/protobuf>`_ library.
-In fact, both Tensorflow and Ignition Gazebo link agains protobuf, but while Gazebo uses the default version of your OS, Tensorflow vendors a more recent version.
+In fact, both Tensorflow and Gz sim link agains protobuf, but while Gazebo uses the default version of your OS, Tensorflow vendors a more recent version.
 If you import ``scenario`` before ``tensorflow``, the system protobuf is loaded, and Tensorflow will segfault.